 The Equinox nutrition philosophy continues with this month's installment: Eat Minimally Processed Foods without Added Sugars

-We've recently unveiled the new Equinox nutrition philosophy, comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
+The Equinox nutrition philosophy is comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
 The result: A younger, healthier (and we bet, happier) you with a metabolic system that hums.
-We'll walk you through one pillar monthly (read the first two; Why Calories Don't Matter and Should You Ditch Your Supplements?), and provide two recipes to help you put it into practice.
-Now, the third:
+Here, pillar 3:

 Forget the proverbial Ah-ha moment.
 Eating sugar provides the quintessential Ahhh moment — euphoria that brain scientists liken to the feeling of romantic love.
 How can we resist?
 But that sugar high is fleeting at best and damaging on the cellular level at worst.
 Chronic consumption of sugary, processed foods sets off a chain reaction in the body that goes way beyond the superficial “moment on the lips, lifetime on the hips” consequence.
 Nowadays, your health is at stake.